 Once your account is set up, bidding, listing, and closing through a protected checkout is straightforward.
 Sellers benefit from a simple fee structure, and buyers get transparent pricing plus optional add-ons like premium DNS.

-Seller fees are competitive (often around 10% on marketplace sales), which helps maximize take-home value on lower and mid-tier domains.
+Seller fees are competitive—10% on Buy Now marketplace sales—which helps maximize take-home value on lower and mid-tier domains.
 Explore Namecheap’s marketplace here.

 GoDaddy – Best for Month-Long Domain Outreach Plan